Your Complete Guide To Walnut (And Walnut Colored) Cabinets

 We saw this a lot with white oak: While flat-sawn is "standard", and with oak a very loud and pronounced grain pattern, switching to rift-sawn was a way to slightly reduce the natural grain variation.
 While rift does, in fact, have a more subtle and consistent grain pattern, it comes with a whole host of other issues (extremely expensive being one of them).

 We do see rift-sawn walnut in more modern projects used to achieve a very avant garde aesthetic, but it is pretty rare and very expensive.
 Switching from flat-sawn to rift-sawn to "mute the grain a little" is not the solution.
-Muting walnut's natural grain can be done through different finishing techniques, or completely eliminated by switching to cherry, maple, or birch.
+Muting walnut's natural grain can be done through different finishing techniques, not simply "switching to rift", or completely eliminated by switching to cherry, maple, or birch.

 Walnut Colored Cabinets